10XMacroeconomics/Macroeconomics/README.md

 4. Can we automate the collection and quantification process?

 The repo contains:
-1. [Wiki](https://github.com/10XMacroeconomics/Macroeconomics/wiki) where details of what the project scpoe can be found.
+1. [Wiki](https://github.com/10XMacroeconomics/Macroeconomics/wiki) where details of what the project scope can be found.
 2. A [project board](https://github.com/10XMacroeconomics/Macroeconomics/projects) with a breakdown of tasks associated.
 3. Code and scripts done in python.
 4. Links for additional data.